 Delano Las Vegas

 Pack those champagne wishes and caviar dreams, it's time to cut loose in the city of sin, big dawg style.
 Four-legged high rollers can kick up their paws in a deluxe suite in the sky at Delano Las Vegas.
-Featured in the 2021 edition of our Ruff Guide to the United States, the luxurious sister hotel at Mandalay Bay Resort & Casino greets pups with a Welcome Package consisting of treats, toys, waste bags and a special "Doggie Delights" room service menu.
+Featured in the latest edition of our book, Ruff Guide to the United States, the luxurious sister hotel at Mandalay Bay Resort & Casino greets pups with a Welcome Package consisting of treats, toys, waste bags and a special "Doggie Delights" room service menu.

 When Fido isn’t soaking in picturesque skyline views, gumming chew toys and snoozing in the stylish living room, he can take advantage of Delano's one-of-a-kind "Plush and Pampered" Doggie Butler Service.
 Not only will butlers pop in for periodic head pats, belly rubs and brushings, but they will also deliver a tasty meal of Bow Wow Burgers or Chow Hound Chicken Hash with fresh spring water to wash it down.
 Other quality perks include multiple potty breaks throughout the day and a leisurely walk around Mandalay Bay’s massive pool complex with a private sand beach.
 This fit-for-a-king treatment makes every pooch feel like royalty.